Did you know that prolonged use of human shampoo for dogs will ruin their skin?

 However, there's one option you can consider if you want an affordable, safe-to-use grooming product for your pup, and I'll talk about it later.

 Below you can see a picture of a dog's pH balance.

-In short, if you use human shampoo on your dog instead of a proper dog shampoo that is formulated for canines, you're putting him at a higher risk for bacteria that could lead to serious skin conditions, such as a skin infection.
+In short, using human shampoo on your dog instead of a proper dog shampoo formulated for canines puts him at a higher risk for bacteria.

 RELATED: How to Calm Your Dog Before Grooming

 Your dog will also have problems with dry skin, severe sensitivity, or even both.